Part 4: Deploy a ML use case with inputs and outputs

 The HTTP code 200 indicates that the request has been taken into account.
 In case of an error, we can expect an error code starting with 4XX or 5XX.

-It is a way to execute your deployment.
-But, obviously, you can execute it in any other way (curl command in bash, Postman…).
+It is a way to call your deployment.
+But, obviously, you can call it with any other HTTP client (curl command in bash, Postman…).

 Warning